 In addition to the above activities, we also offer a wide range of trips and activities for boarders that are run every weekend.
 Recently, these have included House music competitions, a trip to Bowood Park, an open-top bus tour of Bath, a visit to Bristol Zoo, hiking in the Mendips, cinema trips and boarders’ film nights, visiting Drayton Manor Theme Park, shopping trips to Bristol, an Advent service and dinner, visiting the SS Great Britain, going to Bath’s Christmas Market, trampolining in Swindon, exploring We The Curious in Bristol, a Burns Night celebration, a boarders’ Bake Off weekend, watching Bristol v Jersey rugby, a beach trip, a badminton tournament, barbeques and bowling at Cribbs Causeway.

-You can view the Activity Programme for the Spring term below.
+You can view the Activity Programme for the summer term below.

 Debating and Public Speaking